pfeiferd/genestrip/README.md

 Here is the list of user-related goals:
 - `show`: Show all goals.
 Note that some goals will only be shown when using the `-f` option.
 - `db`: Generate the database for *k*-mer matching with respect to the given project.
 - `dbinfo`: Write information about a project's database content to a CSV file.
+- `db2fastq`: Generate fastq files from the database.
+A respective fastq file will contain all *k*-mers specifically associated with a single tax id from the database where each *k*-mer is represented by a read consisting of *k* bases.
+Respective fastq files will be stored in `<base dir>/projects/<project_name>/fastq` with the file name format `<project_name>_db2fastq_<taxid>.fastq.gz`.
+The command line option `tx` serves at selecting the corresponding tax ids for the fastq files to be generated (see Section [Usage and Goals](#usage-and-goals)).
+If the option is omitted, then fastq files for *all* tax ids from the database will be generated.
 - `index`: Generate a filtering database with respect to a given project.
 - `genall`: Generate the *k*-mer matching database and also the filtering database with respect to the given project.
 - `clear`: Clear the folders `csv`, `db` and `krakenout`  of a project.
 This will delete all files the respective folders!